-Tech business is blooming!
+The tech business is blooming!
 Companies from all around the world are recruiting IT professionals, offering them great perks to come work for them.
 They can work from any place they want, in the office or from the beach somewhere in Thailand.
 It’s a long way to go, and it starts with a good first job.

 One might say I want to work where I will have the best earnings.
 Isn’t that the point of work after all?
-Well, in your situation it still isn’t.
-You are a beginner and what you need is to gain skills and experience.
+Well, in your situation, it still isn’t.
+You are a beginner, and what you need is to gain skills and experience.
 Once you do that, many doors will be open to you.

-Graduates have a minimum practical knowledge, and often things covered in classes are different from what the market needs.
+Graduates have a minimum of practical knowledge, and often the things covered in classes are different from what the market needs.
 If you were researching and learning what is needed on the market while you were in college, you have a great starting advantage.